D. Sridhar Babu: Background

 Duddilla Sridhar Babu is the fourth of six children of former Speaker of the Andhra Pradesh Assembly, the Indian National Congress politician Sri D. Sripada Rao.
 He graduated with B.A, L.L.B. from the University of Delhi, and M. A. Political Science from University of Hyderabad.
 Babu was a practicing lawyer at Andhra Pradesh High Court before entering politics in 1999 following the assassination of his father by Naxalites.
 At that time he decided that it was incumbent on him to continue the work of his father in the Manthani constituency and more specifically in the Karimnagar district in which it is situated.

 Personal life

 Sridhar Babu was a keen cricketer as a student, he represented Nizam College and the University of Hyderabad.
 Sridhar Babu is married to Ms Shailaja Ramaiyer an Indian Administrative Service officer of the Telangana Cadre, while being a MLA.
-The couple have two children.
+The couple have two children (one son, one daughter).